foambubble/foam-template/docs/features/including-notes.md

 ## Custom styling

+To modify how an embedded note looks and the scope of its content, see [[built-in-note-embedding-types]]

-Displaying the inclusion of notes allows for some custom styling, see [[custom-markdown-preview-styles]]
+For more fine-grained custom styling, see [[custom-markdown-preview-styles]]

 ## Future possibilities